cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 | [**NOTE 2**: Clouds that don't support resource creation with Terraform or k8saaS can't currently be tested with this Test-Suite]
 |

 1.5 Tests Catalog
 ========================

-In the root of the cloned repository you will also find a file named *testsCatalog.yaml*, in which you have to specify the tests you want to run.
-If you want to run a certain test simply set its *run* variable to the True Boolean value.
+In the root of the cloned repository, you will find a file named *testsCatalog.yaml*, in which you have to specify the tests you want to run.
+To run a certain test simply set its *run* variable to the True Boolean value.
 On the other hand, if you don't want it to be run set this value to False.
 Please find below, a description of each test that has already been integrated in the Test-Suite:

 Deep Learning using GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The 3DGAN application is the first prototype developed to investigate the possibility to use a Deep Learning approaches to speed-up the simulation of particle physics detectors.
+The benchmark measures the total time needed to train a 3D convolutional Generative Adversarial Network using a data-parallel approach on distributed systems.
+It is based on MPI for communication.
+As such, it tests the performance of single nodes (GPUs cards) but also latency and bandwidth of nodes interconnects and data access.
-Training of a Generative Adversarial Network (GAN) using a Kubernetes cluster (GPU flavored) with Kubeflow and MPI.
+The training of the Generative Adversarial Network (GAN) uses a Kubernetes cluster (GPU flavored) with Kubeflow and MPI.
 Note that for this test a cluster with GPU flavor is required.
 For this test, apart from the *run* variable, the following can be set in the *testsCatalog.yaml* file: